Refugee Health Program: About Us

 Receive email updates from the Center of Excellence in Newcomer Heath, including CareRef, screening guidance, webinars, Immigrant Health Matters quarterly articles, and other resources.

-Currently, over 9 million Ukrainian nationals have fled their country, primarily in neighboring countries, for safety reasons.
+Millions of Ukrainian nationals have fled their country, primarily to neighboring countries, for safety reasons.
 Refer to Operational Data Portal: Ukraine Refugee Situation for the latest.
-The U.S. has agreed to receive 100,000 Ukrainians as part of the USCIS: Uniting for Ukraine program launched on April 21, 2022.
-As part of this program, U.S. based family members, friends, community members are able sponsor individuals or families.
-Both sponsors and beneficiaries need to meet the eligibility criteria to participate in this program.
+The U.S. government has committed to admitting displaced Ukrainians to the U.S. through the USCIS: Uniting for Ukraine program, launched on April 21, 2022.
+As part of this program, U.S. based family members, friends, and community members are able sponsor Ukrainians to come to the U.S. with humanitarian parolee status.
+Both sponsors and beneficiaries need to meet eligibility criteria to participate in the program.

-Ukrainians who may have already traveled or may travel independently to join family or friends.
-Many have come through the southern border and have been given a humanitarian protection status.
-Those who have been residing in the U.S. before the war may qualify for USCIS: Temporary Protected Status for 18 months.
-We also expect a number of arrivals who will enter the U.S. as refugees through the Lautenberg program, as referenced at U.S. Department of State: U.S. Refugee Admissions Program Access Categories.
+Other Ukrainians have come through the southern border and have been given humanitarian parolee status.
+Ukrainians residing in the U.S. may also qualify for USCIS: Temporary Protected Status.
+We also expect a number of Ukrainians will enter the U.S. as refugees through the Lautenberg program, as referenced at U.S. Department of State: Welcoming Ukrainian Nationals to the United States.
+The legal pathway through which Ukrainians arrive to the U.S. impacts their eligibility for benefits and the health requirements associated with their immigration.

 Brief overview for clinicians caring for Ukrainian new arrivals